 Should you buy some?

 Today we'll answer these and more of your questions as we travel to South America to learn about the local coffee industry, its history, recent troubles, and the top representatives of this unique java growing region.
-Before we delve into fine details and fill your head with facts and figures, let's take a sneak peek at the magnificent seven that got to our shortlist.
+Before we delve into fine details and fill your head with facts and figures, let's take a sneak peek at the seven best-tasting Colombian coffee varieties that got to our shortlist.

 The Best Colombian Coffee Beans in 2021: Everything You Need to Know

 As of 2019, Colombia produced nearly 1.8 billion pounds of coffee or 13.5 million bags.
 The figures help the country remain among the top three worldwide producers and exporters.
 However, along with the market leader, Brazil, Colombia is also a major coffee consumer.
 The number of small farms exceeds 500,000.
 And over two million people are connected to the industry, making coffee a crucial part of local culture, even though the beans were only introduced here in the late 18th century.

 The coffee industry took a while to grow and evolve, as local farmers were not overly fond of the new crop.
 The trees took five or more years to start producing cherries, and many farms refused to grow them.
 Still, once the demand skyrocketed, the agricultural industry rose to the challenge, and the National Federation of Coffee Growers of Colombia was established.
 The growers came together to create industry standards and protect all market players, from growers to exporters.